ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 ~/wallets  : cardano-cli address key-hash --payment-verification-key-file mp-pay-to-wallet.vkey --out-file mp-pay-to-wallet.pkh
 ```

-The contents of your mp-pay-to-wallet.pkh should now be a 64 byte hex, similar to but not identical to `df0bf673765ccce01f7cb46da22c39be0bc51433abf8e142da21cb8c`.
+The contents of your mp-pay-to-wallet.pkh should now be a 56 byte hex, similar to but not identical to `df0bf673765ccce01f7cb46da22c39be0bc51433abf8e142da21cb8c`.
-All wallets have their own unique key hash
+All wallets have their own unique public key hash

 ## Serialize minting policy script
 Time has come to build your unique minting policy.
 This is accomplished with the following command.